winsondong/506-final-project/README.md

   - `price`, `security_deposit`, `cleaning_fee`, `extra_people`
   - The `price` is the target variable we aim to predict.

-## Initial Modeling Phase

-During the initial modeling phase, we experimented with several different regression techniques to predict Airbnb prices, including Linear Regression, Decision Tree Regression, and Random Forest Regression.
-Linear Regression served as a simple baseline model, assuming a purely linear relationship between the features and the price.
-Decision Tree Regression introduced non-linearity by recursively splitting the data based on feature values to minimize prediction errors.
-Finally, Random Forest Regression, an ensemble method that builds and averages multiple decision trees, was tested to improve predictive accuracy and model robustness.

-Random Forest Regression was the best-performing model based on evaluation metrics like Mean Squared Error (MSE) and R² score.
-We chose to focus on Random Forest for several important reasons.
-First, Random Forest can naturally capture complex, non-linear relationships between features and target variables without requiring explicit transformations, giving it a major advantage over simple Linear Regression.
-Second, because it averages predictions across many different decision trees, Random Forest is more robust against overfitting compared to a single Decision Tree model, which can easily become overly specialized to the training data.

-Another major benefit of Random Forest is that it provides built-in measures of feature importance, helping us interpret which features—such as location, number of bedrooms, or available amenities—have the greatest impact on pricing.
-This interpretability was important not only for building a good model but also for drawing practical insights for hosts and renters.
-Additionally, Random Forest handles both numerical and categorical features well after basic encoding and is relatively stable compared to more sensitive models like Gradient Boosting Machines.
-It does not require intensive hyperparameter tuning to achieve good performance, making it an ideal choice during the early stages of modeling.
-Furthermore, Random Forest is scalable, capable of parallelizing training across multiple CPU cores, which makes it suitable for handling a dataset of this size.

-Based on these advantages and early experiments, where Random Forest achieved a lower MSE and a higher R² score than both Linear Regression and Decision Tree Regression, we decided to continue refining and optimizing the Random Forest model for our final evaluation phase.

 ## Data Processing

 The dataset used in this project was compiled from multiple publicly accessible sources.
 Because it was a combination of different datasets, extensive preprocessing was necessary before the data could be used for model training.